To find a location to receive a vaccine near you, please visit www.vaxfinder.mass.gov.

 For more information about the Health Center’s efforts related to COVID-19, including testing, please click here.
-If you have questions regarding scheduling your vaccination online, please call the Health Center at 508-477-7090 then dial 0.
+If you have questions regarding a vaccine you received or have scheduled at the Health Center, please call 508-477-7090, then dial 0.

 Frequently Asked Questions:

 Q: Which vaccine is Community Health Center of Cape Cod using?

 A: We are currently using the Moderna, Pfizer, and Johnson & Johnson vaccine.
 If you are an eligible minor (12-17 years of age), and wish to schedule a vaccination appointment at a scheduled Pfizer clinic, please read and complete the Pfizer Minor Consent Form and bring it to your scheduled appointment.

 Moderna Vaccine Information Packet

 Q: What do I need to receive a vaccine?

 A: When scheduling your appointment or at the time of the appointment, you will be required to review the eligibility criteria and confirm you are eligible to receive the vaccine.
 The attestation will be done verbally over the phone, verbally or in writing at the vaccination site, or online if using an online appointment scheduling tool with the COVID-19 Massachusetts Vaccination Attestation Form.
 When the appointment is scheduled, the vaccination site will provide specific details on any information you may need to bring to the appointment.
 If you have an insurance card, please bring it with you to the appointment, although it is not required to receive the vaccine.